jefferies917/jefferies917/README.md

 # Hi there 👋

 ## 🔭 I’m currently working on
-- betdynamo as a Python Developer for Profit Accumulator
+- Profit Accumulator as a Python Developer
 - adoor as a Full Stack Web Developer

 ## 🌱 I’m currently learning